imravi76/Material-Form-Android/README.md

-Step 2 - Then, Copy and paste the the layouts and java code for both activities.
+Step 2 - Then, Copy and paste the layouts and java code for both activities.